-This article was written by someone who is not a lawyer, and does not intend to give legal advice in any capacity.
-The research behind this article was performed entirely on the Internet, using resources deemed to be reliable at the time.
+This article’s author is not a lawyer, and does not intend to give legal advice in any capacity.
+The author performed all article research entirely on the Internet, using resources deemed to be reliable at the time.

-Where possible, the citation for the specific law or regulation.
+Where possible, the author states the citation for the specific law or regulation.
 However, the author does not intend to legally interpret any citation.

-Where appropriate, full credit is given to the source.
+Where appropriate, the author has given full credit to the source.
 This article is written for educational purposes only.
 Should you actually need to speak to a person about the criminal liability of your tax situation, I highly recommend you speak with a tax attorney.

 Disclaimer out of the way.
 Let’s start with the question that got us here.